Survey of Information Encoding Techniques for DNA: Initial Approaches

-The first approach with the goal of storing and also reading information~\cite{Bancroft2001Long-TermDNA} stores information in information DNA (iDNA) and polyprimer key (PPK) sequences.
-The entire data to be stored is split in chunks and each chunk is stored in a iDNA sequence while the PPK sequences store the metadata (e.g., the order of the chunks) needed to reconstruct the data.
+The first approach with the goal of storing and also reading information~\cite{Bancroft2001Long-TermDNA} splits the entire data in chuncks to be stored in information DNA (iDNA) sequences while the metadata (e.g., the order of the chunks) is stored in what are called polyprimer key (PPK) sequences.

-More specifically, the iDNA contains a data chunk in its information segment which is flanked by common forward (F) and reverse (R) primer (approximately 10-20 nucleotides) needed for amplification with PCR.
-It further contains a sequencing primer (similar length), essentially an identifier for the iDNA sequence, and a common spacer (3-4 nucleotides) that indicates the start of the information segment.
+More specifically, the iDNA contains a data chunk in its information segment which is flanked by a common forward (F) and reverse (R) primer (approximately 10-20 nucleotides) needed for PCR amplification.
+The iDNA further contains a sequencing primer (similar length), which is essentially an identifier for the iDNA sequence, and a common spacer (3-4 nucleotides) that indicates the start of the information segment.

-The PPK sequence - the approach currently only uses one such sequence - is flanked by the same forward and reverse primers and, crucially, contains the unique sequencing primers for each iDNA in the order they have to be read.
-Both type of sequences are illustrated in \fref{fig:bancroft_strands}.
+The PPK sequence---the approach used only one such sequence---is flanked by the same forward and reverse primers and, crucially, contains the unique primers identifying each iDNA and the order in which they have to be read.
+Both types of sequences are illustrated in Figure~\ref{fig:bancroft_strands}.

-For the retrieval process, the PPK is first amplified using PCR and sequenced to know the order in which the iDNA sequences have to be read to reconstruct the initial continuous block of information.
+For the retrieval process, the PPK is first amplified using PCR and sequenced to establish the order in which the iDNA sequences have to be read to reconstruct the initial data.
 All iDNA sequences are then also amplified and sequenced.

-For the experiment, extracts from \textit{A Tale of Two Cities} by Charles Dickens were chosen.
-The chosen text was \textit{It was the best of times it was the worst of times} and \textit{It was the age of foolishness it was the epoch of belief}.
-The sentences were picked on the basis that some words were repeated multiple times and thus act as a test for the robustness of the encoding scheme, as repeating data can lead to undesirable effects.
+For the experiment, the text \textit{It was the best of times it was the worst of times} and \textit{It was the age of foolishness it was the epoch of belief} from \textit{A Tale of Two Cities} by Charles Dickens was chosen.
+The sentences were picked on the basis that some words were repeated multiple times and thus acted as a test for the robustness of the encoding scheme, as repeating data can lead to undesirable effects, such as, for example, homopolymer runs or extremes in GC content.

 The text is encoded only using the three nucleotides \texttt{A}, \texttt{C} and \texttt{T}, while the sequencing primers are created using all 4 nucleotides, with the additional constraint that each fourth position is a \texttt{G}.
-Given this encoding approach, information segments cannot be mistaken for sequencing primers as only the latter contain \texttt{G} nucleotides (at least in each fourth position).
+Given this encoding approach, information segments cannot be mistaken for sequencing primers as only the latter contain \texttt{G} nucleotides.